islamelgendy/Replication-package-stubborn-mutants/README.md

 # Replication-package-stubborn-mutants

-This replication package contains all necessary scripts, data, and results to reproduce the experiments from our study on the impact of diversity-based test selection in killing stubborn mutants.
+This replication package contains all the necessary scripts, data, and results to reproduce the experiments from our study on the impact of diversity-based test selection in killing stubborn mutants.

 ## Repository Structure